Doubly-Robust Functional Average Treatment Effect Estimation

 Here $\chi_\nu$ is a modified Bessel function, and we set the parameters to $l=0.25$, $\nu=3.5$, and $\eta^2=1$.
 We then generate the potential outcomes as

-where the error $\varepsilon_i$ is again drawn from a $0$ mean Gaussian process with a Matern covariance function; here we set $l=0.25$, $\nu=2.5$, and choose $\eta$ so that the pooled signal-to-noise ratio is approximately 1 (see Supplementary Material Section~\ref{suppsec:simulations} for details).
+where the error $\varepsilon_i$ is again drawn from a $0$ mean Gaussian process with a Matern covariance function; here we set $l=0.25$, $\nu=2.5$, and $\eta = \VV{A_i\beta +\rho} / 10$, where with a slight abuse of notation $\VV{A_i\beta + \rho}$ indicates the global (pooled over time) variance of the signal $A_i\beta + \rho$.
+This roughly ensures that the pooled signal-to-noise ratio is approximately 1.
 The observed outcome is thus

 where $A_i\sim\text{Ber}\,(\Tilde{p})$, $\Tilde{p} = 0.5$.